 Very rarely.
-Once a person’s criminal record is sealed, some prosecutors and agencies may still view it but under very limited circumstances:
+Once the court seals your criminal record, some prosecutors and agencies may still view it but under very limited circumstances:

-- If the person’s charges were dismissed, a prosecutor may reopen his/her criminal record if the person is subsequently arrested for the same or a similar offense.
+- If the court dismissed your charges, a prosecutor may reopen your criminal record if law enforcement subsequently arrests you for the same or a similar offense.

-- If the person was convicted, a prosecutor or other criminal defendant may apply to reopen his/her criminal record in order to find information about other people involved in the crime.
+- If the court convicted you, a prosecutor or other criminal defendant may apply to reopen your criminal record in order to find information about other people involved in the crime.

-- Some agencies may inspect criminal record for specific purposes.
-For instance, the Gaming Control Board may view a person’s criminal record to determine his/her fitness to hold a gaming license.
+- Some agencies may inspect criminal records for specific purposes.
+For instance, the Gaming Control Board may view your criminal record to determine your fitness to hold a gaming license.

-And of course, a person may petition the court to inspect his/her own sealed criminal records.26
+Of course, you may petition the court to inspect your own sealed criminal records.26

 Sealing a criminal record makes it invisible.
 The record still exists, but most people can never find it.

-Some states such as California offer record expungments, but Nevada does not.27
+Some states such as California offer record expungments, but the state of Nevada does not.27

 Practically speaking, there is little difference between sealing and expunging.
-They both prevent (most) potential employers and the general public from finding a person’s criminal record.
+They both prevent (most) potential employers and the general public from finding your criminal record.